ImageMonkey/imagemonkey-core/env/docker/README.md

 * change into the directory where the Dockerfile resides and run `docker build -t imagemonkey-core .`
 * start docker instance with `docker run -e API_BASE_URL=http://192.168.1.16:8081 --ulimit nofile=90000:90000 -p 8080:8080 -p 8081:8081 imagemonkey-core`

 The docker run command looks almost identical to the one in Scenario #1, except that we are setting the `API_BASE_URL` environmental variable inside the docker container to the host systems IP (i.e `192.168.1.16`).
+After your docker instance is up and running, you will see the following screen:

+Now open your browser and navigate to `http://192.168.1.16:8080`

 # FAQ
 **Detailed description of the docker run command**